Sherman5A/apple-silicon/report/report.md

 are inherently more efficient, designed for mobile, or faster.
-These characteristics are affected far more by the design of the processor and its microarchitecture; not the instruction set architecture. et AL [-@power-struggles] conducted a study comparing 4 processors, 2 implementing the ARM ISA and 2 implementing x86, finding that 'Balancing power and performance leads to energy-efficient cores, regardless of the ISA: A9 (ARM) and Atom (x86-64) processor energy requirements are within 24% of each other and use up to 50%
+These characteristics are affected far more by the design of the processor and its microarchitecture; not the instruction set architecture. et AL [-@power-struggles] conducted a study comparing 4 contemporary processors, 2 implementing the ARM ISA and 2 implementing x86, finding that 'Balancing power and performance leads to energy-efficient cores, regardless of the ISA: A9 (ARM) and Atom (x86-64) processor energy requirements are within 24% of each other and use up to 50%